Ghostproduccer/GemPriceCalculator/README.md

 ## GemPriceCalculator

-Java program to simulate gem generation in pokemon RPG and calculate the recommended price.
+Java program to simulate gem generation in pokemon RPG that calculates the recommended price.

 ## Folder Structure